CivML-PolyMtl/InfrastructuresPlanner/README.md

-# Infrastructures Planner
+# Infrastructure Planner

 ---

-Infrastructures Planner is a custom gym environment to plan interventions on infrastrucutres.
+Infrastructure Planner is a custom gym environment to plan interventions on transportation infrastrucutre.

 ## Getting Started